Bewond/flutternav/README.md

 Naming a route for easier navigation using the name attribute of any `NavElement` that has a path.

 ### NavRouterModes
-Two router mode are possible:
+With the routerMode parameter of `NavRouterApp` you can choose between:

-- "hash": This is the default, the url will be "serverAddress/#/localUrl"
+- `NavRouterModes.hash`: This is the default, the url will be "serverAddress/#/localUrl"
-- "history": This will display the url in the way we are used to, without the "#".
+- `NavRouterModes.history`: This will display the url in the way we are used to, without the "#".
 However note that you will need to [configure your server](https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations) to make this work.

 ---